cesar-douady/open-lmake/doc/src/lmake_module.md

 `file` must be a source file.

 Associations are usually created using `encode` but not necessarily (they can be created by hand).

+### `xxhsum_file(file)`

+Return a checksum of provided file.

+The checksum is :

+- none                                         if file does not exist, is a directory or a special file
+- empty-R                                      if file is empty
+- xxxxxxxxxxxxxxxx-R (where x is a hexa digit) if file is regular and non-empty
+- xxxxxxxxxxxxxxxx-L                           if file is a symbolic link

+Note : this checksum is **not** crypto-robust.

+Cf `man xxhsum` for a description of the algorithm.

+### `xxhsum(text,is_link=False)`

+Return a checksum of provided text.

+It is a 16-digit hex value with no suffix.

+Note : the empty string lead to 0000000000000000 so as to be easily recognizable.

+Note : this checksum is not the same as the checksum of a file with same content.

+Note : this checksum is **not** crypto-robust.

+Cf `man xxhsum` for a description of the algorithm.